Social Listening Query Builder

 Do the metrics for my Topic change after it becomes dormant?

-No. The Topics enter and exit dormancy with no change to their metrics.
+No. Topics enter and exit dormancy with no change to their metrics.